smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/README.md

 </details>

-#### 2. Fields groups
+#### 2. Group fields

-Fields groups are not sent for highlighting because we assume users want to highlight fields that were copied over instead of the fields groups themselves:
+Group fields are not sent for highlighting because we assume users want to highlight fields that were copied over instead of the group fields themselves:

 <details>